-Included in revenue arising from the sales of project of approximate RMB33.1million (2014: RMB36.2 million) which arose from sales to Group's 5 top largest customers.
+Included in revenue arising from the sales of project of approximate RMB55.6 million (2015: RMB33.1 million) which arose from sales to Group's 5 top largest customers.

-35. Litigation and contingent liability
+33. Litigation and contingent liability

-At year end, the Group has an ongoing legal case with its customer Tangshan Chenhong Industry Co., Ltd ('TSCH') on quality dispute in relation to a project in 2012.
+At year end, the Group has an ongoing legal case with a customer, Tangshan Chenhong Industry Co., Ltd ('TSCH') on quality dispute in relation to a project in 2012.
 The court first instance verdict in 2015 was in favour of TSCH.
-However, the Group has appealed subsequently, and second trial has begun on 25 March 2016 and not yet started court hearing.
-As a result of this court case and appeal, the Group's cash in bank of RMB8.1million was frozen and continued to be frozen.
-The extent to which an outflow of funds might be required is dependent on the result of the dispute.
+However, the Group has appealed subsequently, second trial has begun on 25 March 2016 and not yet concluded.
+As a result of this court case and appeal, the Group's cash in bank of RMB11.2million was frozen and continued to be frozen.
+The extent to which an outflow of funds probably required is dependent on the result of the dispute.
+Accordingly, the amount of RMB10million has been provided to the best estimate of the settlement of this case.
+(Note 14).
+TSCH is currently in the process of administration.
+Therefore, negotiation on settlement is possible to be carried out later.